Last Updated July, 2020

 Almost the entire area is one huge system of various caves and passages.
 Above it, there is a Kytayiv Monastery, erected back in the XIV century.
 Coordinates for this place are here.

-In addition to church architecture, this entire area is one of the largest and most picturesque parks in Kiev – Golosiivsky Park.
+In addition to church architecture, this entire area is one of the largest and most picturesque parks in Kyiv – Golosiivsky Park.

 How to get to Kytaiv: